ferus-web/bali/docs/MANUAL.md

 console.log(Person.age) // Log: 24
 console.log(Person.likes) // Log: [Skating, Tennis, Programming]
 ```

+You might notice that when we create JavaScript values, we need to pass our `Runtime` instance to the functions.
+This is because the function will then use our runtime's isolated heap context to allocate memory for the object.
+Earlier versions of Bali utilized a global, shared, thread-local heap context.
+As one might expect, this caused all sorts of issues, ranging from thread-offloading being impossible, to test-code drivers being very wonky.

 ## Modifying our Prototype
 Now, what if you wanted to add a function that can be called by every instance of your type?